tdahlstrom/SampleExplorer/workflow/database_creation/database_creation/README.md

 4. numpy - for persistence of transformed, memory-mapped count data
 5. pandas - for data preproceesing of GEO metadata
 6. snakemakem - for worfklow construction.

+### Global variables in snakefile
+Several global variables in the snakefile determine the location where various files are created and used during the workflow.
+The ARCHS4 version should be updated, and the size of the ARCHS4 should reflect the currently used version.

 ### Running the workflow